ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.

+**struct list_elem donor_elem**:

-struct list_elem donor_elem: tracks the elements of the thread that is donating priority and saves the priority that is donated
+Tracks the elements of the thread that is donating priority and saves the priority that is donated.

+**int initial_prority**:

-int initial_prority:  When the thread is waiting on a lock, the lock that it is waiting on is stored here
-	  This is helpful if a doner thread needs to donate to a thread that is blocked due to a lock The doner will then force the current thread to donate its newly recieved priority to the holder of the lock
+When the thread is waiting on a lock, the lock that it is waiting on is stored here.
+This is helpful if a doner thread needs to donate to a thread that is blocked due to a lock.
+The donor will then force the current thread to donate its newly recieved priority to the holder of the lock.

+**struct lock* waiting_on**:

-struct lock* waiting_on: used to store the information of the thread's previous priority
+Used to store the information of the thread's previous priority.

+**struct list_donors**:

-struct list_donors: holds a list of all threads that have donated priority
+Holds a list of all threads that have donated priority.

 >> B2: Explain the data structure used to track priority donation.
 >> Use ASCII art to diagram a nested donation.
 (Alternately, submit a